sito8943/projects/README.md

 You can registe to be a normal User

-or use: User: admin, Password: admin for be the supowered user
+or use: User: admin@admin.com, Password: admin for be the supowered user

 ## Main Functionality
 - Authentication: user registration, login, email verification.